 Equatorial Guinea is a tiny state in West Africa.
-It consists of many islands and a main land territory in the continent.
-Equatorial Guinea is one of the major oil producing countries in West Africa hence, it has a stable economy.
+It consists of many islands and a mainland territory on the continent.
+Equatorial Guinea is one of the major oil-producing countries in West Africa hence, it has a stable economy.
 However, the strength of its economy is deteriorated by the frequent corruption activities that take place within the country.
 Since the Spanish colonized it, Equatorial Guinea is a Spanish-speaking nation, alongside other languages like French, Portuguese, and English that are spoken by a smaller percentage of its population.
 The climate in the country can be said to be tropical because it experiences only two seasons; the rainy and the dry seasons.
-Equatorial Guinea is an ethnic-diverse country that altogether creates a richly cultural country.
+Equatorial Guinea is an ethnic-diverse country that all together creates a richly cultural country.

 There are two reliable ways of entering Equatorial Guinea from other states abroad.
 Equatorial Guinea has two main international flight gateways.
-They are the Malabo Airport in the capital city of Malabo, and the Bata Airport.
-Malabo International Airport is served by many airlines namely; Ecuator Guineana de Aviacon (the national carrier), Iberia Airlines, Jet Air, Air France, Delta Airlines, and Swiss Airlines.
+They are the Malabo Airport in the capital city of Malabo and the Bata Airport.
+Malabo International Airport is served by many airlines namely; Ecuador Guineana de Aviation (the national carrier), Iberia Airlines, Jet Air, Air France, Delta Airlines, and Swiss Airlines.
 The airlines connect Malabo to Madrid, London, Paris-France, Atlanta, and Zurich.
-Visitors to Equatorial Guinea from Cameroon and Gabon can use major roads to travel to main land towns of the country.
+Visitors to Equatorial Guinea from Cameroon and Gabon can use major roads to travel to mainland towns of the country.
 The roads from Gabon are reliable, but those from Cameroon are slippery during the rainy season.